Few-Shot Character Understanding in Movies as an Assessment to Meta-Learning of Theory-of-Mind: Experiments

 \subsection{Analysis}

-\textbf{Performance on Movie Genre} We analyze whether our task is uniformly challenging for different movie genre, or whether there were certain genres that were more difficult to guess.
-Table \ref{tab:genre_results} shows the results.
-We found clear discrepancies in accuracy among different genres.
-The two meta-learning approaches share a higher correlation, both have the most challenging genres \emph{Comedy} and \emph{Sci-Fi}.
-While for human annotators, the most challenging genres are \emph{Horror} and \emph{Romance}.
-It shows that models may use very different strategies to reason the character identities.

-\textbf{Performance on Different Numbers of Choices} We investigate the dependency between accuracy and the number of main characters contained in the scene to guess.
-Table~\ref{tab:number_choices_results} gives the performance decomposition.
-As expected, the more speakers involved, the more challenging the task is, as the fewer utterances per speaker are available and the more complex the conversation logic is.
+\textbf{Performance on Different Numbers of Choices.} We investigate the dependency between accuracy and the number of characters contained in the scene to guess.
+Table~\ref{tab:breakdown_difficulty} gives the performance decomposition according to if a scene consists of $\geqslant 3$ characters (detailed performance breakdown to the number of choices in Table \ref{tab:number_choices_results}, Appendix~\ref{app:addditional_exp}).
+As expected, the involvement of multiple speakers has a noticeable impact on all the evaluated approaches, primarily due to the limited evidence per speaker and the increasing complexity of the conversational logic.
+Furthermore, scenes with fewer speakers can sometimes be solved with shortcuts, \emph{e.g.}, exploiting correlations between locations, genders, and characters.
+In contrast, humans employ their ToM capabilities to tackle our tasks, consistently delivering comparable performance levels across scenes with varying numbers of options.

-In comparison, humans report a similar level of performance on scenes with different numbers of choices.
-The results reflect that humans can usually identify a character with a small number of clues in a scene, thus is less affected when speakers have fewer utterances.
-This further confirms our motivation that humans solve our task with a meta-inference over characters' ToM.
+Our ToMPro leads to a smaller gap between the two sets while maintaining top performance, indicating that our approach relies more on ToM reasoning rather than shortcuts.

+\textbf{Performance on Movie Genre.} We analyze whether certain genres raise more challenges in our task.
+We find that different approach categories show clear discrepancies in their performance among different genres.
+Figure~\ref{fig:corr_mat} gives the Spearman correlation coefficient matrix between models across different genres.
+It shows that the non-LLM approaches, LLM approaches and humans use very different strategies to reason the character identities.
+Detailed performance breakdowns of movie genres are in Table \ref{tab:breakdown_genre}.

+\textbf{Effects of GPT-4's Memorization. } To gain a deeper understanding of GPT-4's memorization issue and the necessity of our perturbation setting, we conducted an analysis using the original non-perturbed data to compare the results.
+First, we devised a zero-shot experiment in which we asked GPT-4 to identify characters solely based on their names as options, without any historical context or character descriptions.
+This experiment resulted in an accuracy of 69.2\%, which indicates that GPT-4 has indeed been extensively exposed to the content of our movies during its training.
+Second, we compared the performance of our GPT-4 ICL approach in both the perturbed and non-perturbed settings.
+Figure~\ref{fig:perturbation_results} shows a significant gap in their results.
+These results suggest that our perturbation setting effectively enhances the evaluation of ToM abilities by mitigating the impact of memorization.

+\textbf{Mental State Generation w/ and w/o GPT-4's Memorization. } Continuing from the previous analysis, we delve deeper into the impact of GPT-4's memorization in our inductive setting.
+To facilitate a direct comparison to our ToMPro, this corresponds to generating the mental states (Stage-1) on the non-perturbed scenes and guessing the identities (Stage-2) in the perturbed scenario.